INITI-Playground/initi-playground-docs/docs/developers/unity-sdk-download.md

 <br />

-Now that you have added the Initi Playground package to your project, let's begin the setup
+Now that you have added the INITI Playground package to your project, let's begin the setup

 ----